nbarikipoulos/poppy-robot-core/doc/api.md

 const Script = require('poppy-robot-core').Script

 let script = new Script('all') // Select all motors
-  .compliant(false) // Make them "drivable"
-  .speed(100) // Set all motor speed to 100
+  .stiff() // Make them programmatically "drivable" .speed(100) // Set all motor speed to 100

 let myOtherScript = new Script('m1', 'm3') // Only select the 'm1' and 'm2' motors